rmolinari/thesis_1999/1999_thesis.typ

 The verification of the construction is a long and tedious one, and is broken up into a sequence of lemmas.
 As the arguments for the two types of module are of necessity quite different, for the first part of the verification we discuss the modules separately.

-We will refer to the parameters associated with cycle $nu$ of strategy $alpha$ as they are defined at stage $s$ like so:
+We will refer to the parameters associated with cycle $nu$ of #stalpha as they are defined at stage $s$ like so:
 $u_s(alpha, nu)$, $v_s(alpha, nu)$, _etc_.
 When the strategy is clear from context (as it usually will be), we will drop it.

 === Lemmas for the $R_e$ strategy <section2.3.1>